nclab/om.composer/code/README.md

+# A Guide to the Source Code

-# Supplemental source code for *Contrapuntal composition and autonomous style development of organum motets by using AntsOMG*
+Supplemental source code for "Contrapuntal composition and autonomous style development of organum motets by using AntsOMG"

+`Version: 1.0.1`

 ## Prerequisite